🔨📦🎙️_(:3」∠)_💦

 331.125.334.742.6

 As you can see, it has a huge soundproofing effect with only a door in between.
-As the distance between the sound source and the door is approximately shorter than 2 meter, it'd be okay to regard the attenuation effect caused by the distance as insignificant.
+As the sound source is only around 1.5 meters away from the door, it'd be okay to regard the attenuation effect caused by the distance as insignificant.

 Isn't the door made of a special material or the likes?
 No.